 Dynex Capital (DX) is a mortgage Real Estate Investment Trust (mREIT) that offers a an appealing 8% yield, making it a potentially attractive high yield stock.

 Dynex Capital also pays its dividends on a monthly basis, which is rare in a world where the vast majority of companies that pay a dividend, pay them quarterly.

 There are currently only 55 companies with monthly dividend payments.
 You can see the full list of monthly dividend stocks (along with relevant financial metrics such as dividend yields, payout ratios, and more) by clicking on the link below:

 Dynex Capital’s high dividend yield and monthly dividend payments make it an intriguing stock for dividend investors, even though its dividend payment has been declining in recent years.

-However, as with many high-dividend stocks with yields above 10%, the sustainability of the dividend is in question.
+However, as with many high-dividend stocks, the sustainability of the dividend is an important consideration.
 This article will analyze the investment prospects of Dynex Capital.